15 Ways to Keep Your Child from Developing an Eating Disorder

 The percentage of overweight Americans has more than doubled over the past century and has continued to rise, accompanied by similar rises in incidence of disease.
 Culprits include our sedentary lifestyle, high stress levels, large food portions, and our evolutionary propensity to eat (and store) extra food in times of plenty just in case lean times are around the corner.

-6. Don't make your child self-conscious by commenting on it if you notice that she's becoming a bit pudgy.
+6. Don't make your child self-conscious by commenting on it if you notice that he or she is getting heavier.

 8. Keep trying to get them to eat their veggies.